BasPaap/ADayAtTheRaces/README.md

 # A Day At The Races
-Horse racing scenery for a LARP
+Horse racing simulation to be used as scenery for a LARP.